Alachua County Energy Efficiency Program

 Alachua County is dedicated to ensuring that the housing improved by this program will remain affordable to low-income residents.
 We are asking participating landlords to commit to keeping their property affordable as a condition of this program.
 This means that landlords that choose to participate in this program are agreeing not to raise their rent above the amount of inflation (as determined by the Consumer Price Index) for a length of time corresponding to the amount of funding they receive.
 The following table outlines the affordability commitment that corresponds to each award level.

-Participating landlords can use the County’s affordability calculator (coming in 2024) to input their previous rental rate to see the new maximum rent amount they can charge per the above commitment, based on the Consumer Price Index account of average annual inflation.
+Participating landlords can use the CPI Inflation Calculator available on the Bureau of Labor Statistics website to input their initial rental rate to see the new maximum rent amount they can charge per the above commitment, based on the Consumer Price Index account of average annual inflation.
 Property owners who wish to remove their property from the affordable rental housing market before the end of the affordability commitment period will be asked to refund the program dollar amount along with a ten percent administrative fee.

 Reasonability Justification